Is Politeness Driving Your Brand Off the Boredom Cliff?

 “You don’t have to buy from anyone.
 You don’t have to work at any particular job.
 You don’t have to participate in any given relationship.
 You can choose.” – Harry Browne

-Consumer Purchasing Model
+Consumer Decision Making Model

-The steps of this model haven’t changed since the marketing revolution of social media, but what has changed is the way these steps are carried out.
+The steps of this model haven’t changed since the introduction of social media, but what has changed are the ways consumers seek information, form their consideration sets, and give feedback about those products after purchasing.

-Marketing is no longer between the brand and the consumer; it is now between the brand, the consumer, and hundreds or thousands of the consumer’s friends and followers.
-All with a few keystrokes and a click of the mouse.
+Marketing is no longer strictly between the brand and the consumer; it’s now between the brand, the consumer, and hundreds or thousands of the consumer’s friends and followers.

 It would be a gross understatement to say social media is a game-changer with respect to consumer behavior.